i-TechSupport-orlando/btenforce/README.md

 Migrate to Jamf Pro ;-)

 # Delete Login Items
 `LOGIN_ITEM_CONTROL="enforce"` Deletes all user added login items.
-This prevents the students from loading software when the machine boots.
+This prevents students from loading software when the machine boots.
 This is a tactic used by students on managed macOS devices to launch software that is restricted by Jamf Pro.
-There's a delay between when the Mac boots and when Jamf Pro's software restrictions feature begins enforcing restricted software.
+There's a delay between when the Mac boots and when Jamf Pro's software restrictions take effect.
 Restricting login items prevents the students from launching software on the restricted list.
 If a student adds a login item, it is deleted by `btenforce` according to the `BTENFORCE_INTERVAL` that is set.

 # Troubleshooting
 - Bluetooth is not turning back on: Check that the current day & time is within the time window you set in the config file.
 Run `btenforce -debug` to test without time constraints.
 Another possible cause is that it's inside the time window but the daemon is not running.
 Use `sudo launchctl list | grep itech` to check if the daemon is running.
 If not, run `sudo launchctl bootstrap system /Library/LaunchDaemons/com.itech.btenforce.plist` to start it.
-Another possible reason is that the PPPC profile is not installed or the `blueutil` binary is not in the correct location.
-Check the install package receipt with `pkgutil --files /var/db/receipts/com.itech.btenforce.plist` to see if it was installed.
+- Another possible reason is that the PPPC profile is not installed or the `blueutil` binary is not in the correct location.
 If after it was installed the user clicked on "Don't Allow" for one of the prompts, you'll need to reinstall `btenforce`.
 - If Bluetooth isn't turning back on during school hours, the other features may not be working either if you activated them.
 Check that `BTENFORCE_ACTIVE` is set to `true` in `/Library/Application Support/i-Tech/btenforce.env` or your custom env file location.
 Run `sudo launchctl bootout system/com.itech.btenforce` and `sudo launchctl bootstrap system /Library/LaunchDaemons/com.itech.btenforce.plist` to restart the daemon.
 - View the logs in `/var/log/btenforce` or your custom log path.
 - You may also obtain the log entries from the Unified Log with `log show --predicate 'eventMessage contains "btenforce"' --info --debug`.
-When `btenforce` is called by the daemon, it will appear in the log in a format similar to:
-`launchd: [system/com.itech.btenforce [93638]:] Successfully spawned btenforce[93638] because interval`
 - `btenforce -debug` will override the day of week and time of day restrictions and run the script as though school is always in session.

 # Setting Options
 `btenforce` can be configured by using any of the following methods:
-- You may modify the configuration on a single computer with `btenforce -configure`
+- You may modify the configuration on a single computer with `btenforce -configure`.
+This is convenient for testing.
-- Manually by editing `/Library/Application Support/i-Tech/btenforce.env`
+- Manually by editing `/Library/Application Support/i-Tech/btenforce.env`.
 - By running `btenforce-postinstall.sh` after installation.

 # Configuration Profile